Great British Energy – Nuclear

-Great British Energy – Nuclear (GBE-N) is a nuclear energy and fuels company owned by the UK Government.
+Great British Energy – Nuclear (GBE-N) is a nuclear energy and fuels company owned by the UK Government based in Warrington, England.
 It is a non-departmental public body sponsored by the Department for Energy Security and Net Zero.

 From its creation as British Nuclear Fuels Limited (BNFL) in 1971 to 2010, it functioned as a manufacturer of nuclear fuel (notably MOX), ran reactors, generated and sold electricity, reprocessed and managed spent fuel (mainly at Sellafield), and decommissioned nuclear plants and other similar facilities.

 It was resurrected in July 2023 under the trading name Great British Nuclear, to coordinate the UK nuclear industry to help achieve government net-zero targets.
 The company formally changed its name to Great British Energy – Nuclear on 20 March 2024.

 History

 British Nuclear Fuels Limited (BNFL) was set up in February 1971 from the demerger of the production division of the UK Atomic Energy Authority (UKAEA).
 In 1984, BNFL became a public limited company as British Nuclear Fuels plc, wholly owned by the UK government.

 Its US subsidiary BNFL, Inc. was established in 1990 and specialised in decontamination and decommissioning of nuclear sites.

 In 1996, seven advanced gas-cooled reactors (AGR) and one pressurised water reactor (PWR) were privatised as British Energy, raising £2.1 billion.
 The oldest reactors, the Magnox sites, were not attractive for commercial operations and remained in public ownership as Magnox Electric.
 On 30 January 1998, Magnox Electric was merged into BNFL as BNFL Magnox Generation.